jamesgiff5/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ## Conclusion

-As a data enthusiast and former job seeker, I embarked on this Excel-based project to uncover valuable insights about the data science job market.
-Using a dataset I've curated from real-world job postings, I analyzed job titles, salaries, locations, and essential skills.
-By leveraging Excel features like Power Query, PivotTables, DAX, and charts, I discovered key correlations between multiple skills and higher salaries, particularly in Python, SQL, and cloud technologies.
+This project gave me hands-on practice with Excel tools like Power Query, PivotTables, DAX, and charts while working through real-world job market data.
+Although the structure was provided in the course, I applied each step independently and made customizations to reinforce the concepts.

-I hope this project serves as a practical guide for data professionals and provides an overview of the skills needed for higher-paying roles.
+The experience helped me better understand how in-demand skills—especially Python, SQL, and cloud platforms—relate to higher salaries.
+It also strengthened my confidence in using Excel for data-driven decision-making, something I’m continuing to build on as I grow in the data analytics field.